EOxServer/eoxserver/docs/sphinx/en/users/configuration_options.rst

 `services.owscommon.http_service_url` configuration option.

+.. _config-testing:

 [testing]
 ---------

+These configuration options are used within the context of the :ref:`Autotest instance <Autotest>`.

 ::

     binary_raster_comparison_enabled

 Enable/disable the comparison of binary rasters in test runs.
+If disabled these tests will be skipped.
 By default this feature is activated but might be turned off in order to prevent test failures originating on platform differences.

 ::

     rasdaman_enabled

 Enable/disable rasdaman test cases.
+If disabled these tests will be skipped.
 Defaults to `false`.